rprt/rspec-page-regression/README.md

      # in spec_helper.rb:
      RSpec::PageRegression.configure do |config|
        config.viewports = {
-                            desktop: [1280, 1024],
+                            large: [1280, 1024],
-                            tablet: [1024, 768],
+                            medium: [1024, 768],
+                            small: [640, 360],
-                            mobile: [480, 320]
+                            tiny: [480, 320]
                           }
      end

+You can also specify a subset of the `config.viewports` as default behaviour.

+    config.default_viewports = [:large, :medium, :small]

+All your test will run against these default viewports.
+You can also override the default viewport(s) for an `expect` statement with the following option:

+    expect(page).to match_reference_screenshot viewport: :tiny
+    expect(page).to match_reference_screenshot viewport: [:tiny, :small]

+    expect(page).to match_reference_screenshot except_viewport: :large
+    expect(page).to match_reference_screenshot except_viewport: [:tiny, :large]

-Note that this specifies the size of the browser window viewport; but rspec-page-regression requests a render of the full page, which might extend beyond the window.
-So the rendered file dimensions may be larger than this configuration value.
+**Note** All the sizes are for the browser window viewport. `rspec-page-regression` requests a render of the full page, which might extend beyond the window.
+So, the rendered file dimensions may be larger than this configuration value.

 ### Image difference threshold